Bruno-SSC/Tetrack/commit_log.md

     finished the layout/basic styling for phones, ipads and laptops.
 No animation but overal is responsive. com12
-    Added dynamic rendering for the activities and organized all the "data" to be displayed + a bunch of minor adjustments I don't remember.
+    Added dynamic rendering for the activities and organized all the "data" to be displayed + a bunch of minor adjustments I don't remember. com13
+    finished last touches and prepared for going live.